Mayor's Court Updated 5/22/15

-When the Monday falls on a holiday, court will be held on Tuesday.
+When the Monday falls on a holiday, court will be held on the following

 Paying Citations & Posting Bonds

 court appearance and you choose not to appear in court, you must pay your

 ticket by the court date listed on the bottom right hand corner of the

 ticket.
 Payments must be paid in full.
 Partial payments are only accepted